Dainja55/Mass-Effectiveness-Installation-Guide/ME Installation Guide.md

 ### Mass Effectiveness

 Mass Effectiveness is my attempt to bring together as much fun, QOL changes, texture fixes, consistency, combat refining, and additions as I possibly can without breaking the game.
-[Here it is.](url).
+[Here it is](url)

 Is Mass Effectiveness for you?
 Probably.
 If you want lore-friendly fixes and additions, plus some extra goodies to spice things up, you've come to the right place.